tyler-hayes/REMIND/README.md

     - Run `./vqa_experiments/run_clevr_experiment.sh` (Set `DATA_ORDER` to either `qtype` or `iid` to define the data order)

 ### Training REMIND on TDIUC
+_Note: For convenience, we pre-extract all the features including the PQ encoded features.
+This requires around 170 GB of free space, assuming images are deleted after feature extraction._
 1. Download TDIUC
     ```
     cd ${TDIUC_PATH}